bSlope8348/cs50_final_project/README.md

 # JumpSim (A CS50 Final Project)
-A platform game made in Lua with the LÖVE2d framework that records and dislays records in a SQLite3 database.
+A platform game made in Lua with the LÖVE2d framework that records and displays records in a SQLite3 database.

 ### Video Demo: [CS50 Final Project - JumpSim](https://www.youtube.com/watch?v=HyP1KF5kuiE)